 Throughout the late 20th century, arcade machines were known for having the most cutting-edge technology in gaming, with superior graphics and audio capabilities than both home consoles and personal computers, as well as controls and peripherals not possible (or very expensive) on home machines.
 By the early 21st century, however, arcades had been surpassed by the PC platform in terms of graphics, and by home consoles in terms of popularity.
 Despite its decline, arcades still have the largest video game library of any platform, with more than 25,000 video game releases according to the MAMEdb online database.

-While electro-mechanical arcade games, particularly light-gun shooters such as Sega's Duck Hunt, had existed before, the arcade video game industry began in 1971, with Galaxy Game in September and Computer Space in November; both games, based on Spacewar, were unsuccessful.
-The first successful video game was Atari's Pong, which originally retailed for $700 in 1972, or about $4000 in 2012 dollars.
+While electro-mechanical arcade games, particularly light-gun shooters such as Sega's Duck Hunt, had existed before, the arcade video game industry began in 1971, with Galaxy Game in September (for $20,000 at the time, equivalent to over $100,000 today) and Computer Space in November; both games, based on Spacewar, were unsuccessful.
+The first successful video game was Atari's Pong, which originally retailed for $700 in 1972 (equivalent to about $4000 in 2012 dollars).

 Video game arcade machines would later start to gain mainstream popularity from the late 1970s and peak during the early 1980s.
 This period is known as the Golden Age of Arcade Games and began in 1978 with the release of Space Invaders, which became the first blockbuster video game.
 It put an end to the 1977 video game market crash, caused a national coin shortage in Japan, became a huge success worldwide, and laid the foundations for most shooters and action games released since then.